 Unfortunately, we do not have the requisite resources to run courses in both the fall and spring semesters.
 We have offered required production courses and technical workshops during the winter term (January) and we hope to do so again.

 What about offering required classes during the summer?

-We are exploring ways to expand our summer course offerings, including the possibility of running required foundational classes during the summer session.
+We are expanding our summer course offerings including running our required foundation classes during summer session.